zuhlke/engineering-posts/drafts/api-first-part-2.md

                 $ref: 'common.yaml#/components/schemas/User'
 ```

-And also the order API can make use of the shared data model.
+And the order API can use the shared data model, too.

 _openapi/order-api.yaml:_